ebiggers/libdeflate/README.md

 ## For Windows

 MinGW (GCC) is the recommended compiler to use when building binaries for Windows.
 MinGW can be used on either Windows or Linux.
-Use a command like:
+On Windows, you'll need the compiler as well as GNU Make and basic UNIX tools such as `sh`.
+This is most easily set up with Cygwin, but some standalone MinGW distributions for Windows also work.
+Or, on Linux, you'll need to install the `mingw-w64-gcc` or similarly-named package.
+Once ready, do the build using a command like:

     $ make CC=x86_64-w64-mingw32-gcc

+Some MinGW distributions for Windows may require `CC=gcc` instead.

 Windows binaries prebuilt with MinGW may also be downloaded from https://github.com/ebiggers/libdeflate/releases.